-What measurable results did HolidayCheck achieve after switching to Hygraph?
+What measurable results did HolidayCheck achieve after implementing Hygraph?

-HolidayCheck reported a 125% growth in magazine traffic and a 120% increase in website clicks since launching with Hygraph.
-The team consistently publishes articles within 20 minutes, and produces around 100 articles per month, demonstrating significant improvements in publishing speed and content output.
-(Source: HolidayCheck Case Study)
+HolidayCheck reported a 125% increase in magazine traffic and a 120% increase in website clicks since launching its online travel magazine with Hygraph.
+The team consistently publishes articles within 20 minutes, meeting their goal for rapid content production.
+These metrics are sourced from the HolidayCheck case study (source).
+Note: Results may vary for other organizations depending on their workflows and content strategies.

 How quickly can content be published using Hygraph?